invenia/StackTraces.jl/README.md

 `StackFrame` is an immutable type with the following fields:

-* `func::Symbol`: the name of the function being executed
+* `func::Symbol`: the name of the function containing the execution context
-* `file::Symbol`: the name of the file that contains the function
+* `file::Symbol`: the path to the file containing the execution context
-* `line::Integer`: the line number in the file
+* `line::Integer`: the line number in the file containing the execution context
-* `inlined_file::Symbol`: the name of the file that contains the inlined function
+* `inlined_file::Symbol`: the path to the file containing the context for inlined code
-* `inlined_line::Integer`: the line number in the file containing the inlined function
+* `inlined_line::Integer`: the line number in the file containing the context for inlined code
-* `from_c::Bool`: true if the function is from C (rather than Julia)
+* `from_c::Bool`: true if the function is from C
-* `pointer::Int64`: a representation of the pointer to the stack context as returned by `Base.backtrace`
+* `pointer::Int64`: a representation of the pointer to the stack context as returned by `backtrace`

 `StackTrace` is an alias for `Vector{StackFrame}` (or `Array{StackFrame, 1}`), provided for convenience.
 Calls to `stacktrace` return `StackTrace`s.

+Neither `StackTrace` nor `StackFrame` are exported.

 ### Functions